 I have to say that we had a great experience.
 I loved the simplicity of this dish.
 I do not have access to jamón serrano, but I can make this dish with regular ham or bacon.

 If you prefer it without eggs, add a small red pepper chopped in cubes, like I found in one of my Spanish cookbooks.
 In Spain, we had this dish by itself, but if you think that it is too simple for you, serve it next to a piece of meat.

 I personally made it last night with some roasted chicken.

 This dish can be also served as a side dish for the holidays.
-I know a lot of people who have peas as a side dish, so this might be a great option if you like peas.
+I know a lot of people who have peas as a side dish, so this might be a great option if you like them.

 Start by chopping an onion and few cloves of garlic.
 Chop the ham or bacon very small.
 In a cooking pan, heat up some extra virgin olive oil and add onions, garlic, red pepper and ham.

 Saute them until translucent.
 Add the green peas (I added frozen ones) and let them cook together.